 5. Photo Book

 Teens love photos.
-An especially good idea for a school club or church youth group.
-Gather your best photos into a well-organized photo book, take orders and price your book to cover costs and help reach your fundraising goal.
+A photo book can be an especially good idea for a school club or church youth group.
+Gather your best photos into a well-organized photo book, take orders, and price your book to cover costs and help reach your fundraising goal.

 6. T-Shirt Fundraising

-Selling customized t-shirts is not only a great fundraising idea but buyers become walking advertisements for your cause.
+Selling customized t-shirts is not only a great fundraising idea, but buyers also become walking advertisements for your cause.
 The trick is finding an uncomplicated method.
-For example, Bonfire is an online t-shirt fundraiser platform that enables you to sell custom t-shirts and hoodies by creating your own campaign page where anyone can buy direct.
+For example, Bonfire is an online t-shirt fundraiser platform that enables you to sell custom t-shirts and hoodies by creating your own campaign page where anyone can buy directly.
 There’s no upfront cost and nonprofits pay only a small percentage processing fee.

 Bonfire offers a t-shirt design tool and templates for individuals and nonprofits to use when they’re setting up a fundraiser.
 When the campaign ends, products are shipped directly to buyers and you get the profits.
 The key to a successful t-shirt fundraiser relies on two things: a cool shirt design and promotion.
 Social sharing buttons allow your supporters to share the campaign.